andresriofriolara/ResearchTalks/decks/BoundedLoansNov25/slides.md

 <!-- .slide: class="slide-heading" -->
 ## The Decision Rule Our Decision Maker Follows

-Utility for each scenario is computed via the KT’79 value $v(\cdot\mid r)$ for the corresponding outcomes.
+Utility for each scenario is computed via Khaneman Tversky value $v(\cdot\mid r)$ for the corresponding outcomes.

 **Decision-weighted expected utilities:**
 $$